 - Records – Any document that states results achieved or provides evidence of activities performed (e.g. monitoring results, audit record etc.);

-- Any existing document or record control arrangements within the Project Team;
+- Any existing document or record control arrangements within the Delivery Team;

 - Documents – All POSMS and POEMS manuals, procedures, tools and guidance;